-

 Common Ground Park

-Common Ground is an all-inclusive playground that is designed around encouraging children and adults of all levels and abilities to enjoy one another’s company through interaction.
+Common Ground Park is an all-inclusive playground that is designed around encouraging children and adults of all levels and abilities to enjoy one another’s company through interaction.
 The playground offers an educational and interactive environment that goes above and beyond to provide social inclusion and cooperative play for all who decide to visit.

 Common Ground serves the community by providing a facility for those who need accessible playgrounds that are non-traditional.
 By up keeping and improving the facilities from year to year, Common Ground consistently improves the quality of life experiences of those who have disabilities that prevent them from using traditional playgrounds.
 In addition to maintaining the park, scholarships are offered to children from low-income families so that they may take part in educational and recreational activities.